 In 2022 NAS celebrates 100 years teaching art at this location, but its history dates back to 1843, when regular art classes were held by John Skinner Prout at the Sydney Mechanics’ School of Arts in Pitt Street, Sydney.

 Forty years and several re-organisations later, in 1883 the Technical and Working Men’s College became known as the Sydney Technical College, which included the Department of Art.
 This department was relocated to the former Darlinghurst Gaol in 1922, and was then part of East Sydney Technical College.

 The 1920s saw the development of NAS’s distinctive studio model of teaching, offering its first five-year Diploma in Art in1926 under Lecturer-in-Charge Samuel Rowe and the English sculptor G Rayner Hoff.

 In the 1950s and 1960s, the size and reputation of the Department of Art expanded.
 Renowned artists such as Colin Lanceley, Ann Thomson, Elisabeth Cummings, Peter Powditch, Ken Unsworth, Martin Sharp, Garry Shead, Janet Mansfield, Tim Storrier and Vivienne Binns graduated from the Diploma Course.
 At this time, NAS was part of the NSW Government’s Department of Technical Education.

-As a department within a governmental organisation, the National Art School went through a long period of upheaval and uncertainty starting in 1974.
-The Department of Technical and Further Education (TAFE) proposed to move the art school out of the Darlinghurst Gaol campus.
-The decision was fought.
-Protest marches were held.
-But in 1975 the Division of Fine Art was transferred to new institution that would evolve into today’s College of Fine Arts (COFA) now UNSW Art and Design in Paddington.
+From 1974, NAS went through a long period of upheaval and uncertainty, with a proposal to move the art school out of the Darlinghurst Gaol campus.
+The decision was fought and protest marches were held but in 1975 the School of Fine Art was transferred to a new institution that would evolve into today’s UNSW Art and Design in Paddington, formerly the College of Fine Arts (COFA).